Long-Term Memory

 | Reference | Points you to where information lives | Documents, archives, glossary entries, cross-references |

 These four classes branch into 54 specific knowledge types, each with precise classification criteria.
-The complete taxonomy comes from a formal theory of knowledge organization called the Web-Didaktik — see Web-Didaktik Ontology for the full breakdown.
+The complete taxonomy is grounded in a formal theory of knowledge organization from educational science research.

 How Content Gets Classified